Pandemic and the Health of Nations

 mayes

-Dr. Rick Mayes is a professor of public policy in the University of Richmond’s department of political science, and co-chair of the Healthcare Studies program.
+Dr. Rick Mayes is a professor of health policy in the University of Richmond’s department of health studies.

-As part of the Endeavor program, you will particiapte in the popular Roadmap to Success pre-orientation program, where you will take a short course led by Dr. Mayes.
+As part of the Endeavor program, you will particiapte in the popular Endeavor Pre-Orientation program, where you will take a short course led by Dr. Mayes.

 Short Course Description: Pandemic: Rx for Survival